SleazyCook/houston/readme.md

 | blurb | string |
 | description | array of strings |

+* all restaurants are category 'food' and use subcategory for icon and filtering
 * subcategory[0] defines map icon
 * badges sourced from google maps/about + hours of operation
 * badges should follow badge order on src/data/badges
 * coordinates sourced from right-click on google maps location
+* img should be wide, not too large a file
 * description should include recs or important details

 2. map icons